mars

 A python noteboook for plotting points and lines, expressly written for making spacetime diagrams.
 To get started with a tutorial, launch the binder instance of the notebook.

-, a module which is notoriously tricky for first-time users (especially those with little or no programming experience).
-For instance, per the documentation, here is about the simplest plot one can make using matplotlib
+The purpose of this repo is to abstract away the details of creating a plot in matplotlib, a module which is notoriously tricky for first-time users (especially those with little or no programming experience).
+For instance, per the documentation, here is about the simplest plot one can make using matplotlib.

 import matplotlib